 Why Bogota is Safer Than You Think

-Colombia is quickly becoming the hot spot for travelers, and its capital, Bogota, is no exception.
-Like any other big city, it’s had its share of bumps in the road (Narcos, anyone?)—but today, Bogota’s gritty days are far behind it, and the city is now one of the safest in Latin America.
+Like any other big city, Bogota has had its share of bumps in the road (Narcos, anyone?)
+But today, the Bogota's gritty days are far behind it and the city is now one of the safest in Latin America.
 Here's everything you should know about safety in Bogota.
 Any questions?
 Message us.

-Though it might surprise some, the violent crime rate in Bogota is actually lower than that of many "safe" American cities such as Indianapolis and Miami!
+Seriously!
+The violent crime rate in Bogota is actually lower than that of many "safe" American cities like Indianapolis and Miami!
 In addition, kidnappings in the capital have dropped by a massive 92% over the past two decades.
 And just like in any American city, these crimes almost always occur in outlying neighborhoods that you would have no reason to enter in the first place.
 Don't believe us?
 Ask a local!

 Top Tips to Avoid Scams and Petty Theft in Bogota:

 - Don’t flash valuables or use expensive electronics in public—especially in areas popular with travelers.

 - A common Bogota scam involves a “police officer” asking to “inspect your money for counterfeits”.
 Obviously, don’t give it to them—even if they show you a badge.
 Real police do not do this!
 Instead, simply ask the “officer” to bring you to the closest police station.

 - While very rare, some taxis have been known to take riders on “millionaire rides”—in which rogue taxi drivers (or their friends) rob customers.
 Avoid this scam by taking Uber!

 - Make sure to spread your cash around different pockets or, better yet, carry a dummy wallet.
 Remember: muggings are rare, but it’s always good to be prepared.